albert0796/MachineLearning/Explainable AI for Local Search Attack on Candlestick Learner/README.md

 Cheng-han Wu, Jun-Hao Chen, Samuel Yen-Chi Chen and Yun-Cheng Tsai

+## Status: This paper has been submitted to the International Joint Conference on Neural Networks (IJCNN).
+Its permission has not been made public.

 ## Results
 - Successful attacking rate for a model trained by method 1 & 2